David's Mighty Warriors: The Three

 The Three are Ishbaal the Tahkemonite, Eleazar son of Dodo the Ahohite, and Shammah son of Agee the Hararite.

 The Book of Chronicles also mentions the Three.
 According to one reading, the first of these three is named as Jashobeam instead.
 However, the Septuagint version of the same passage presents a name that scholars regard as clearly being a transliteration from Isbosheth— the euphemism employed in some parts of the Bible for the name Ishbaal.
 Hence, the first member of The Three was possibly Ishbaal, Saul's son and heir; the text had become corrupted either deliberately (e.g. due to an editor who sought to downplay Ishbaal's heroism) or accidentally.
 According to other translations following the Masoretic text more closely, Jashobeam is the head of "thirty" or "chief officers" but not even part of the Three.
+Ishbaal is described as being the leader and is said to have killed 800 men in a single encounter.
+Ishbaal is also described as a Tahkemonite, which is probably a corruption of Hacmonite, the latter being how he is described by the Book of Chronicles.